Last Updated on

 The descent to the Keurboomsrivier and the world-renowned Angie’s G Spot

-The road descends to a torrent of fresh water and then goes up again with a couple of more challenging bends.
-In this part we met some baboon, because of the fires they are getting closer and closer to homes looking for food.
+The road descends to a torrent of freshwater and then goes up again with a couple of more challenging bends.
+In this part, we met some baboons, because of the fires they are getting closer and closer to homes looking for food.